-Wikileaks’ Founder Julian Assange Says He Stands By Extradition Offer
+WikiLeaks’ Founder Julian Assange Says He Stands By Extradition Offer

-WikiLeaks’ founder Julian Assange on Thursday reaffirmed that he stood by his offer to be extradited to the U.S. providing his rights were protected.
+WikiLeaks’ founder Julian Assange, on Thursday, reaffirmed that he stood by his offer to be extradited to the U.S. providing his rights were protected.
 It was only last week that Assange first talked about the extradition under the condition that the 35-year sentence handed over to former military intelligence analyst Chelsea Manning would be commuted.
-Just days later, outgoing U.S. President Barack Obama commuted Chelsea’s sentence following which it emerged that she will walk out of prison in May.
+Just days later, outgoing U.S. president Barack Obama commuted Chelsea’s sentence, and she will walk out of prison in May.
 According to Russia Today, earlier today, in an online press conference beamed live via Periscope, Assange said that he still stands by what he said last week.

 “I stand by everything I said including the offer to go to the United States if Chelsea Manning’s sentence was commuted.
 It’s not going to be commuted (until) May.
 We can have many discussions to that point.”